cmd-github/lexisnexis_automation-exercise-2/README.md

 # LexisNexis Job Search Automation

-This project automates job search testing on the LexisNexis Risk website using Java, Selenium, Cucumber, and Serenity BDD, with optional TestNG reporting.
-It verifies search results for "automation tester" (expecting results) and "notarealcareer" (expecting no results).
+This project automates job search testing on the LexisNexis Risk website using Java, Selenium, Cucumber, and Serenity BDD.
+It verifies search results for "automation tester" (expecting results) and "notarealcareer" (expecting no results) and a failing example test for the search "exampleoffailure".

 ## Prerequisites
 - **Java**: JDK 11 or higher (tested with JDK 21).